 If he is alleging some criminal activity you will likely receive notice of a magistrate hearing.
 You can use this opportunity to enlighten the clerk on the entirety of the situation, including threats to file criminal charges...Read more »

 DV as in domestic violence?
 It really depends on how serious the case is.
 In many cases, the search is simply asking the court to run a witness's record.
 No record, no further search.
-If the accused knows areas that should be investigated, defense attorneys have a duty to investigate... or have...Read more »
+If the accused knows areas that should be investigated, defense attorneys have a duty to investigate... or...Read more »

 It sounds like you have your answer, at least initially.
 The judge said there’s enough there to go forward with the case.
 That doesn’t mean the DA can prove their case, though this does not appear to be a case that is bound for, or should go to trial.
 This is a matter that might beat be...Read more »